-argue that such errors are driven by a firm's inability to commit to a reporting strategy.
+err with positive probability as long as the penalty of error is sufficiently small.
+This property demonstrates that competition alone is not responsible for errors in equilibrium.
+I now argue that such errors are driven by a firm's inability to commit to a reporting strategy.

 To illustrate this point, let us first understand why truth telling cannot be sustained when $k > \beta$.
 A firm that truth tells in equilibrium enjoys full credibility when making a report.
 Thus, the firm's payoff from reporting when the story is false ($\theta = 0$) is positive: the immediate payoff of the report, k, strictly exceeds the penalty β from error.
 Consequently, faking is a profitable deviation.
 When $\theta = 1$, both faking and truth telling will ensure the firm reports eventually, earning a payoff of k.
 However, faking is strictly better for the firm when $\theta = 0$: it ensures a strictly positive payoff whereas truth telling yields nothing.
-The profitability of this deviation is driven by the fact that consumers cannot discern by merely observing a report whether it is fake.
-They only hold a belief about this, i.e., they assess credibility.
+The profitability of this deviation is driven by a moral hazard problem: because consumers cannot discern by merely observing a report whether it is fake.
+They only holds a beliefs in this regard, i.e., they assess credibility.
 While this assessment is made rationally based the beliefs about the firm's strategy, the firm can always deviate after credibility has been determined.
 This is because the firm is unable commit to a reporting strategy, i.e., to forbid itself from deviating after the credibility has been assessed.
 Faking is especially tempting to the firm after its credibility has been assessed because it will not damage the firm's immediate payoff of reporting.

-Let us now consider how a monopolist firm would behave if it did have the ability to commit.
-That is, suppose that the firm could announce its strategy at the start of the game, and was unable to deviate from it once credibility had been assessed.
-Under commitment, faking is more costly for the firm: it would always damage the firm's credibility, and thus its immediate payoff from reporting.
+Let us now consider how a monopolist firm would behave if it did had the ability to commit.
+That is, suppose that the the firm could announce its strategy at the start of the game, and was unable to deviate from that once credibility had been assessed.9 Under commitment, faking is more costly for the firm: it would always damage the firm's credibility, and thus its immediate payoff from reporting.